DHRI-Curriculum/intro-python-workshop/lessons.md

 What do these methods do?
 For the `r.status_code`, the `200` return value means that the request was successful, because 200 is the HTTP code for a successful request.
 This is opposed to 400 codes, like 404 error, which indicates a failure to reach the website.

 This is just the tip of the iceberg for using requests.
 In order to get more information, you'll have to read up on the module.
 Here is [an excellent tutorial](https://scotch.io/tutorials/getting-started-with-python-requests-get-requests) to get started.

+## Evaluation
+Why would someone use `dir()`?
+Select all that apply:
+- to examine a function like `print()`.*
+- to see what can be done with an object, like a string or a list.*
+- to see what can be done with a variable that's been assigned to a value.*
+- to examine a particular method, like `sort()`.